 Photography Insurance Coverage: Which Policies Do You Need?

-Liability insurance for photographers, or general liability insurance, is the most common policy—and it is a key policy for every photographer.
+General liability insurance is the most common policy for photographers—and it is a key policy for every photographer.
 This protects your business against claims of negligence.
-There are three areas of coverage, which are property damage, bodily injury, and advertising injury and libel.
+There are three areas of coverage:

 For example, you take photos of staged homes for a real estate company, and while working in a home, your tripod falls over and breaks a glass table.
 This situation would be an example of a property damage claim.

-Many event venues may require this coverage and request proof of insurance (also known as a certificate of insurance (COI).
-Sometimes, the venue will request to be included as an additional insured.
-Some providers offer this as a free service, but others will charge anywhere from $15 to $30 to your policy to designate an additional insured.
+Did you know: If you are a special events photographer, event venues may often request proof of insurance, and this document is commonly called a certificate of insurance (COI).
+The venue may request to be included as an additional insured.
+Some insurance companies offer this as a free service, but others will charge anywhere from $15 to $30 to your policy to designate an additional insured.

 Sometimes referred to as errors and omissions (E&O), this is for situations usually not covered by a liability policy.
 For instance, your contract promises a couple that you will capture their wedding day perfectly.
 When the newlyweds receive the pictures, they discover you didn’t take any pictures of family members or key ceremony moments and failed to deliver on your promise.
 This would be a situation where you could file a claim for professional liability.